Detailed assessment policies and procedures for all taught programmes are specified in the Guide to Assessment, Standards, Marking and Feedback.

 - To determine whether students have fulfilled award and programme requirements to permit entry to University assessments.

-Assessment regulations for Category 2 students are set out in the Guide to Assessment, Standards, Marking and Feedback.
+Additional assessment regulations for students are set out in the Guide to Assessment, Standards, Marking and Feedback.

 Students are expected to attend scheduled examinations and submit assessments at the required time and date.
-If a student is unable to meet these requirements for good cause and would like this to be taken into account, s/he will need to submit a mitigating circumstances claim, in advance of the assessment date wherever possible, with supporting evidence in accordance with the Mitigating Circumstances Policy and Procedure.
-This procedure should also be followed in cases where a student has met the requirements for attendance at examinations and/or submission of assessments but the work has been affected by mitigating circumstances.
+If a student is unable to meet these requirements for good cause and would like this to be taken into account, s/he will need to submit an exceptional circumstances affecting assessment claim, in advance of the assessment date wherever possible, with supporting evidence in accordance with the Exceptional Circumstances Affecting Assessment Policy.
+This procedure should also be followed in cases where a student has met the requirements for attendance at examinations and/or submission of assessments but the work has been affected by exceptional circumstances.

 Powers of Boards of Studies

-- To make decisions on recommendations made by Mitigating Circumstances Committees in accordance with the Mitigating Circumstances Policy and Procedure
+- To make decisions on recommendations made by Exceptional Circumstances Affecting Assessment Committees in accordance with the Exceptional Circumstances Affecting Assessment Policy.

 The University is committed to developing high standards of academic practice among its students and to safeguarding the standards of its academic awards.
 It regards any form of academic misconduct as a very serious matter.

-(a) All students are required to completed successfully the online University Academic Integrity Tutorial before the end of the first stage or year of their programme of study as specified in Regulations 2.6(c) and 6.5(c).
+(a) All students on taught programmes are required to complete successfully the online University Academic Integrity Tutorial before the end of the first stage or year of their programme of study as specified in Regulation 6.5(c).
+All students enrolled for a research degree are required to successfully complete the online University Research Integrity Tutorial before their first formal review of progress or thesis submission (whichever comes first) as specified in Regulations 2.6(c) & 2.7.7.
 Failure to comply with this regulation may result in termination of enrolment with the University.

 (b) Plagiarism detection software packages may be used at the University's discretion to detect unfair practice in student submissions.
 As part of the academic community, students accept that work they submit for assessment may be submitted to these software packages.
 Further information relating to how such software is used can be found in the University's Data Protection Statement, the Academic Integrity website and departmental handbooks.